 Some of the factors that affect the watering of the ZZ plant are:

 1. Location (Indoor Vs. Outdoor)

-Placing the ZZ plant indoor or outdoor can cause the watering schedule to change according to where it is placed.
+Placing the ZZ plant indoors or outdoors can cause the watering schedule to change according to where it is placed.

 If you have kept your ZZ plant inside your house under indirect light, you do not need to worry about watering your plant often.

 Under indirect sunlight, it will take longer for the soil to dry up.

 On the other hand, if the ZZ plant is grown outdoors then; you might consider watering it more often than the indoor ones.

 It will fall under direct sunlight for a long period, which might cause the soil to dry up faster.